Guardian (fireboat): History

 Guardian was built by Yarrows, LTD of British Columbia in 1951 and was hull number 115.

 Guardian served the city of Vancouver, British Columbia, Canada from 1951 until the time it was retired in 1987 by Vancouver Fire and Rescue Services under the name Fireboat #2.

 Though the city of San Francisco had operated two fireboats from the early 1900 until 1954, the Phoenix was the only fireboat in the city from 1955 until the 1989 Loma Prieta earthquake.
 Because of the role of Phoenix in the protection of the Marina District after the 1989 earthquake, $50,000 from grateful Marina property owners and $300,000 from anonymous donors were used purchase and refurbish Guardian.
 Upon arrival in San Francisco, the ship was rechristened Guardian, a name chosen by the school children of San Francisco at the request of the anonymous donors.

 Both Guardian and Phoenix have been based at Pier 22 1/2.
 Guardian was officially retired in 2022 and sold at auction in December.
 In 1999, Firehouse 35 at Pier 22 1/2 was declared San Francisco's 225th Historic Landmark.

 Crew and maintenance

-Guardian has operated in San Francisco since 1990 in an unmanned reserve status.
+Guardian has operated in San Francisco since 1990 in an uncrewed reserve status.
 Firehouse 35 on Pier 22½ has seven crew on duty at all times: four to serve Engine #35, and three dedicated to the two fireboats.
-All seven are able to man the fireboats in an emergency.
-Although, having the reserve fireboat manned by recalled personnel (if available) is desirable.
+All seven are able to crew the fireboats in an emergency.